strangrjrjr/strangrjrjr.github.io/_posts/2020-06-18-A-Series-of-Tubes-Actioncable-Pt2.markdown

 `unsubscribed` simply manages what to do when a consumer disconnects from the channel.
 I chose to utilize another built in method `stop_all_streams` to close the channel on the server side and not broadcast needlessly.

-We need a third method, however, to complete our `MessagesChannel` implementation: `received`
+We need a third method, however, to complete our `MessagesChannel` implementation: `receive`

 ## Receive